staydecent/staydecent.ca/src/entries/blog/2022-12-28-2022-year-in-review/content.md

 ### Books

-I don't really rate books.
-If I finish a book, then I'd give it a 4 or 5 stars.
-Anything less, and I wouldn't have finished the book.
-So, any book I finish is a book I would highly recommend!
+I don't force myself to finish books, so usually if I finish one, it ends up being one I recommend to others.

 - [Alan Watts - Out of Your Mind](https://isbnsearch.org/isbn/9781622037520): Some of Alan Watts most revered lectures compiled into a book by his Son.
 An enjoyable introduction to Watts and some tenets of Buddhism from his perspective.
 - [Yongey Mingyur Rinpoche - In Love with the World](https://isbnsearch.org/isbn/9780525512547): Interesting to learn about the early life of someone who grew up in Tibetan Buddhism from birth and the eventual wandering meditation they took on that nearly led to their death.